Sign up today for New Media Cincinnati

 After-school programs are a cost-effective way to boost student achievement, reduce juvenile crime and help overstressed working parents

-October 20, 2009 by thewomenscircuit
+October 20, 2009

 After-school programs are a cost-effective way to boost student achievement, reduce juvenile crime and help overstressed working parents.
 Yet a new study finds that the number of after-school slots continues to lag far behind parents’ demand.
 Even in these hard economic times, it should be possible to narrow the gap.